Adrienne is a certified dog trainer, former veterinary assistant, and the author of "Brain Training for Dogs."

 The Importance of Teaching Puppies Bite Inhibition

-Among the plethora of commands, tricks and behaviors your dog will ever learn in life,training bite inhibition is the most important.
+Among the plethora of desired behaviors and tricks your dog will ever learn in life, training bite inhibition in puppies is the most important.
 This cannot be emphasized enough.
 It can literally make the difference between life and death.

 "Pet deaths caused by infectious, neoplastic and metabolic disease don't touch the number of pets killed because of behavior problems," claims Certified Applied Animal Behaviorist Karen Overall, Diplomate of the American College of Veterinary Behaviorists.

-All puppies are born with teeth, yes, they are sharp, yes, they can hurt, but you can teach your puppy to gauge his bite so that when he grows, should he ever bite, he will do so in a way that doesn't cause major harm.
+All puppies are born with teeth.
+Yes, they are sharp, yes, they can hurt, but you can teach your puppy to gauge his bite pressure, so that when he grows, should he ever bite, he will do so in a way that doesn't cause major harm.

 Understanding Bite Inhibition in Puppies